ltzheng/numerical-analysis/README.md

-# Numerical Methods
+# Numerical Analysis

-The assignments for course *Numerical Methods (2021 Spring)* in University of Science and Technology of China (USTC).
+The assignments for course *Numerical Methods* at University of Science and Technology of China (USTC).

 All codes are written in Matlab.

 ## Contents

-### Numerical Linear Algebra
+### Iterative Techniques in Matrix Algebra

-- Solving linear systems
+1) Solving Linear Systems

 - Jacobi method
 - Gauss-Seidel method
-  - SOR method
+- Successive over-relaxation (SOR) method
 - and their sparse optimization

-- Newton method
-  - root finding for equations
+2) Solutions of Equations in One Variable

-- Power method
+- Newton's method

+3) Approximating Eigenvalues

-  - find (1 or 2) absolutely max eigenvalues and eigenvectors
-  - find closest eigenvalues and eigenvectors by inversing and shifting
+- Power method: find (i) 1 or 2 absolutely max or (ii) closest eigenvalues and eigenvectors by **inversing** and **shifting**.

-### Interpolation
+### Interpolation and Polynomial Approximation

 - Cubic spline interpolation
 - Newton interpolation
 - Lagrange interpolation
 - Least squares method

-### Numerical Analysis
+### Mathematical Analysis

+1) Numerical Differentiation and Integration

-- Forward difference
+- Forward differentiation
-  - Richardson extrapolation
+- Richardson's extrapolation
-- Compound trapezoid method
+- Composite trapezoidal method

+2) Initial-Value Problems for Ordinary Differential Equations

-- Linear multistep method
+- Multistep method